luke-a-thompson/Portfolio/README.md

-A simple HTML/CSS portfolio website.
-This is a more exhaustive than my resume.
+A simple HTML/CSS portfolio website, more exhaustive than my resume.